DazzedUpDas/DL4DS_Problems_Textbook/README.md

-# Understanding Deep Learning ChapterWise Solved_Notebooks
+# Understanding Deep Learning ChapterWise Solved Notebooks
+## Introduction
-Consists of all the solved notebooks in the textbook titled Understanding Deep Learning.
-Mark Gotham's notebooks are the ones with the problems.
+This repository contains all the solved notebooks from the textbook Understanding Deep Learning.
+The original problem notebooks, authored by Mark Gotham, did not have solutions in it.
+The solutions to those problems are available in the Notebooks folder, categorized by chapter.

 <p align="center"><img src="UDL.jpg" alt="Understanding Deep Learning" width="300" height="300"></p>

-The Problems start from Notebook 3.1 in the UDL TextBook
+The problems begin from Notebook 3.1 in the UDL textbook.
+Some trivial notebooks, such as Notebook 3.3, have been excluded for brevity.
+This collection will be continuously updated with solutions to more problems.

+## Structure
-Find the problems in the Notebooks Folder.
-It has been divided Chapter wise.
-Will keep updating the problems with solutions.
+Find the problems in the Notebooks folder, organized by chapter.

-P.S.
-Some Notebooks like Notebook 3.3 have not been included because they are very trivial
+Each solved notebook follows the original problem structure while providing clear explanations and implementations.

-# Table of Contents
+## Table of Contents

 | Chapter |Title| Notebooks|
 | ---------|----- | ---------------- |